edizquierdo/MicrobialGA/README.md

 # Microbial Genetic Algorithm

-A few different implementations of Inman Harvey's Microbial Genetic Algorithm and a generational evolutionary algorithm, with examples on simple toy problems.
+A few different implementations of Inman Harvey's <a href="http://users.sussex.ac.uk/~inmanh/MicrobialGA_ECAL2009.pdf>Microbial Genetic Algorithm</a> (2009), as well as a more traditional generational evolutionary algorithm, with examples on simple toy problems.